Plan Your Own Observance

 - 10:28 a.m.: The North Tower collapsed, leaving the 16-acre World Trade Center site in ruins and collateral damage affecting all adjacent properties and streets.
 The rescue effort commenced immediately.

-Toll bells on September 11 at 8:46 a.m. or at each of the times listed above.
+Toll bells on September 11 at 8:46 a.m., the beginning of the attacks, or at each of the times listed above.

 The names of the men, women, and children killed as a result of the 9/11 attacks have been read aloud at the official 9/11 anniversary commemoration in New York City every year.
 This list of names inscribed on the 9/11 Memorial includes all those killed in the 9/11 attacks and the six individuals killed in the 1993 World Trade Center bombing.